The Finals: Team Deathmatch

-Team Deathmatch debuted towards the end of Season 5, being a temporary gamemode brought into the game by the in-universe hacker group known as "CNS."
+Team Deathmatch debuted towards the end of Season 5, being a temporary game mode brought into the game by the in-universe hacker group known as CNS.
 Two teams of 5 fight in a best-of-3 format.
-In each round, teams must earn $3,000 (30 eliminations, $100 per elimination) to win the round, and be the first team to win 2 rounds.
-The gamemode returned at the beginning of Season 6 as a permanent quick play gamemode to huge positive reception by fans, mimicking the previous love of the mode during its temporary addition.
-Some players criticise the mode for not being directly objective but rather elimination based, yet most find the gamemode positive for the game.
+In each round, teams must earn $3000 (30 eliminations, $100 per elimination) to win the round, and be the first team to win two rounds.
+The game mode returned at the beginning of Season 6 as a permanent quick play game mode to huge positive reception by fans, mimicking the previous love of the mode during its temporary addition.

 Head-2-Head

-Head-2-Head was a limited-time event game mode added on August 14 2025, and lasted until September 10 2025.
-The gamemode follows Tournament Cashout rules, specifically the final round of a Cashout Tournament, where two teams of three fight to earn two cashouts.
-Unlike the tournament modes, as a casual mode, respawn tokens are provided in unlimited quantity.
-During it's original run, it also featured an exclusive game show event where a kaiju-style monster throws debris around the arena, destroying terrain over time.
-Since season 8, Head-2-Head is a permanent new addition, replacing Terminal Attack.
+Head-2-Head was a limited-time event game mode added on August 14, 2025, and lasted until September 10, 2025.
+The game mode follows Tournament Cashout rules, specifically the final round of a Cashout Tournament, where two teams of three fight to earn two cashouts.
+Unlike the tournament modes, as a casual mode, Respawn coins are provided in unlimited quantity.
+During its original run, it also featured an exclusive game show event where a kaiju-style monster throws debris around the arena, destroying terrain over time.
+From season 8 to 10, Head-2-Head replaced Terminal Attack as a permanent game mode.
+Since season 10, the game mode remains playable only in private matches.

+Bank It (Removed Indefinitely)

+Bank It was a game mode that focused on player vs. player combat and individual play.
+Scattered around the arena were various caches filled with cash—represented by floating holographic coins—which four teams of three competed to collect.
+Coins were stored by contestants on their person.
+Any time a contestant was eliminated, they'd drop all their cash.
+The cash could be "banked" at temporary deposit stations spawning the arena, funneling teams to converge to secure their earned cash.
+The first team to bank $40,000 in currency wins.